Why careful valuation matters in this situation

 - Clear documentation of method and assumptions

-- Transparent assessment of disputed value drivers
+- Traceable positioning of disputed value drivers

-- Plausibility check of critical parameters
+- Plausibility review of critical parameters

-- Robust basis for argumentation
+- Robust argumentation basis

 Which documents are usually needed